eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     This option will only be present if the response contains a command to be executed by the device which requires input data.
     Note that this option will be empty if the media type contained in the command (AMQP) message's *content-type* property cannot be mapped to one of the registered CoAP *content-format* codes.
-  * (optional) `location-query: hono-command`: The name of the command to execute.
+  * (optional) `location-query`: The `hono-command` query parameter contains the name of the command to execute.
     This option will only be present if the response contains a command to be executed by the device.
-  * (optional) `location-path`: The location path contains `command` for one-way-commands, or `command_response/<command-request-id>` for commands expecting  a response.
+  * (optional) `location-path`: The location path is `command` for one-way-commands and `command_response/<command-request-id>` for commands expecting  a response.
     In the latter case, the *location-path* option contains exactly the URI-path that the device must use when sending its response to the command.
+    This option will only be present if the response contains a command to be executed by the device.
 * Response Body:
   * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 2.05 (Content).
   * (optional) Error details, if status code is >= 4.00.
 * Response Codes:
   * 2.04 (Changed): The data in the request body has been accepted for processing.
-    Note that if the message type is `NON` (*at most once* semantics), this status code does **not** mean that the message has been delivered to any potential consumer.
-However, if the message type is `CON` (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream consumer before responding with this status code.
-  * 2.05 (Content): The data in the request body has been accepted for processing.
-The response contains a command for the device to execute.
+The response may contain a command for the device to execute.
-    Note that if the message type is `NON` (*at most once* semantics), this status code does **not** mean that the message has been delivered to any potential consumer.
+    Note that if the message type is `NON` (*at most once* semantics), this status code does **not** mean that the message has been delivered to any potential consumer (yet).
 However, if the message type is `CON` (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream consumer before responding with this status code.
   * 4.00 (Bad Request): The request cannot be processed.
 Possible reasons include:
          * the request body is empty and the *URI-query* option doesn't contain the `empty` parameter